-Deliciously sweet and tangy Thermomix Lemon Curd that’s made in under fifteen minutes.
-Use it for spreading on toast, scones, pancakes, waffles, cakes and so much more.
+An easy recipe for Thermomix Lemon Curd made in fifteen minutes.
+Enjoy it on toast, scones, pancakes, waffles, cakes and so much more.

 Making Lemon Curd in the Thermomix is super easy, you only need four ingredients and it takes just fourteen minutes to cook.
 It saves a lot of effort standing over a hot stove constantly whisking away and is guaranteed to be lump-free.

-Once you make this smooth and creamy Lemon Curd there is no going back to store-bought versions.
-It tastes so good and keeps in the fridge for a while so there is always some on hand.
+Once you make this smooth and creamy Thermomix Lemon Curd there is no going back to store-bought versions.
+It’s deliciously sweet and tangy and lasts in the fridge for a couple of weeks.

 All you need is caster sugar, butter, eggs and lemon juice and zest.
-I use four whole eggs and one egg yolk – there are different variations but I like this one as it gives the curd a lovely yellow colour.
+I use four whole eggs and one egg yolk.
+There are different variations – I love this version as it gives the curd a lovely yellow colour.

 - Insert the Butterfly whisk and place all the ingredients into the mixing bowl.